physrisk/website-source/articles/2010/a-non-linear-double-stochastic-model-of-return.md

 auto-correlation function of such time series decays slowly as a power law function.
-During the research it was noticed that it is possible to define stochastic point processes, which would recreate time series with Brownian event clusterization and exhibiting 1/f noise.
+During the research it was noticed that it is possible to define stochastic point processes, which would recreate time series with Brownian event clustering and exhibiting 1/f noise.
 This is was proposed as very general explanation of 1/f noise.

 Achieved success facilitated birth of another idea – sequence of trades in financial markets might have similar nature as aforementioned general point process models!
-It is so as trade sequence times series have periods of high and low event clusterization, inter-trade times also fluctuate in very wide ranges.
+It is so as trade sequence times series have periods of high and low event clustering, inter-trade times also fluctuate in very wide ranges.
 There is also widely established fact that total number of trades per time window exhibit characteristics similar to 1/f noise.
 With this research our attempts to describe